chesterous/offline_karel/README.md

     * if code gets into a broken state, it starts behaving weirdly
     * maybe handle broken code better (just don't run error code?)
 * Features needing implementation
+    * user ability to resize grid
+    * maybe load in the problems from code in place (like karel helper)
     * function calls with recursion
 * Architecture changes
     * break into multiple files and just merge for a release